testjamesman/ec2-db-quick/README.md

     chmod +x aws_deploy.sh
     ```

-4.  **Run the script from your local terminal.** The script will now read the configuration from your `.env` file and create all necessary AWS resources.
+4.  **Run the script from your local terminal.** The script will now read the configuration from your `.env` file and create all necessary AWS resources and start the application.

     ```
     ./aws_deploy.sh
     ```

-5. **Connect using SSH:** After the script completes, it will output the Public IP address of the new instance, which you can use to access the host and deploy the app.
+5. **Connect using SSH:** After the script completes, it will output the Public IP address of the new instance, which you can use to access the app and SSH to the host if needed.
     ```
     # Replace the path to your .pem file and the public IP address
     ssh -i /path/to/your/key.pem ec2-user@<your-public-ip>